Skip to main content

 This guide walks through all the different features you can customize, and the expected format.

-We chose yml instead of the more popular json because of its support for comments (which we find super useful!), and better parsing libraries.
+We chose yml instead of the more popular json because of better parsing libraries, and support for comments.

 Where to Place Your Config